 - Often fidgeting, tapping a foot, drumming on a table

 - Feeling embarrassed after social interactions

-In the wake of COVID, all services are provided virtually: individual, couples, parenting, and group therapy to help address these concerns at our Matthews office and Triple Play Farm in Davidson, as well as teletherapy when appropriate.
+In the wake of COVID, all services are provided virtually: individual, couples, parenting, and group therapy to help address these concerns at our Indian Trail office and Triple Play Farm in Davidson, as well as teletherapy when appropriate.
 We will focus on identifying goals specific to your current needs which often include emotional awareness and regulation, organization strategies, healthy communication, interpersonal skills, increasing focus, and psychoeducation.